LukaszAmbrozewski/InvoiceApp-backend/README.md

 # InvoiceApp

 This project is backend for my fullstack application.
 To prepare this project I used technology TypeScript, Nest.js, TypeOrm, MySQL database and Passport.js.
 Application target is simplify create invoices and managment them.
-Layouts, frontend, backend and database the entire application is design and doing by me own.
+I designed and made the views, backend and frontend myself.
 The application was designed with a mobile first approach.
 Frontend part application is in progress.
 To build frontend i use TypeScript and React.js.

 <p align="left">